 Online Scheduling System

-Uniform Motion Calendar hearings and Special Set hearings of 15 and 30 minutes must be set using the Division AA Online Scheduling System.
+Both Uniform Motion Calendar hearings and Special Set hearings of 15 and 30 minutes must be set using the Division AA Online Scheduling System.
 Use of this system requires a user ID and password.
-Please see the link to the instructions on the Online Services page.
+Please see the link to the instructions on the Court Web Applications page.
 Technical questions regarding the system should be directed to CAD-WEB@pbcgov.org.
-The Judicial Assistant will not be able to answer these questions.
+The Judicial Assistant is not able to answer these questions.

 Division AA is currently e-serving orders prepared by the Court to attorneys or pro se litigant(s) that have registered their primary and secondary e-mail addresses with the Fifteenth Circuit.
 Please make sure you are registered for judicial e-service in the 15th Circuit.
 Orders submitted by attorneys shall be submitted with sufficient copies and self-addressed stamped envelopes for the parties not registered.
-Please ensure that primary and secondary email addresses are registered with Court Administration via our Online Services.
+Please ensure that primary and secondary email addresses are registered with Court Administration via the Court Online Services.
 See Administrative Order 2.310.

 Please note: the filing of a "notice of e-mail designation" does not register you for judicial e-service; you must register on the 15th circuit's website.
 Failure to register may result in orders being sent by default to the e-mail address on file with the Florida Bar.
 Please be advised that the Judicial Assistant is unable to remove, unable to add, and unable to change any certificate of service from any Court file.
 The email information/addresses are collected from the State's E-Portal filings and the email addresses entered by the Clerk of Court into their database.
 Please contact both the Clerk of Court and the State's E-Portal site to be removed from the service list in this case.

 PLEASE SEE "DIVISIONAL INSTRUCTIONS" for detailed procedural information for Division "AA".